warren-bank/Android-ExoPlayer-AirPlay-Receiver/README.md

     * casts the URL of the video to the receiver
     * serves the video file when requested by the receiver

-* [_Toaster Cast_ Android app](https://apkpure.com/toaster-cast-dlna-upnp-player/com.n7mobile.simpleupnpplayer) that can be used to:
+* [fork of: _DroidPlay_ Android app](https://github.com/warren-bank/Android-AirPlay-Client) that is open-source, and can additionally be used to:
-  - discover AirPlay receivers on the same LAN
-  - discover DLNA media servers on the same LAN
-    * optionally, runs a local DLNA media server
-    * browse media on all servers
-    * casts the URL of media hosted by a DLNA server to the receiver
+  - mirror the screen to an AirPlay receiver
+    * only available on Android 5.0 and higher

-* [_airplay_ desktop app](https://github.com/zeppelsoftware/airplay) (for Java JRE) that can be used to:
+* [_airplay_ desktop app](https://github.com/zeppelsoftware/airplay) (for Java JRE) that is open-source, and can be used to:
-  - mirror the computer screen to an AirPlay receiver
+  - mirror the screen to an AirPlay receiver
     ```bash
       airplay_ip='192.168.1.100:8192'
       java -jar "airplay.jar" -h "$airplay_ip" -d